nicolay-r/ner-bilstm-crf-tensorflow/README.md

-# Flask wrapper for Named Entity Recognition
+# Additional Flask wrapper for DeepNER (Named Entity Recognition)

 In this repo is a [flask](http://flask.pocoo.org/) wrapper over neural network architectures for named entity recognition (NER) from the paper "_Application